grannycart/bibliography/Politics.md

  category = {fracking, politics, extraction},
 }
 % I don't have access to this article and therefore haven't read it yet.
+% See also this piece that describes how fracking was NEVER economic: \url{https://www.nytimes.com/2022/07/27/opinion/environment/energy-crisis-oil-gas-fracking.html}

 @book{chivers2011gun,